serenalin121/mini-free-library-front-end/README.md

 # Mini Free Library - Frontend

-This is the backend repository.
+This is the frontend repository.

 Check out the backend repository [here](https://github.com/serenalin121/mini-free-library-backend).